Software as a Profession

 Date Written: 2020

 When software kills, what is the legal responsibility of the software developer?
-Discussions of software liability have avoided assessing the duties of reasonable care of those who write software for a living.
-Instead, courts and legal commentators have sought out other workarounds—like immunity, strict liability, or no-fault compensation—that avoid the need to unpack the complexities of the software development process.
+Lawmakers have long avoided assigning duties of care to those who write software for a living.
+Instead, software developers have mainly been shielded from questions of software liability, because there is seemingly no good way to cross-examine the reasonableness of software development practices.

-This Article argues that the core function of the professional designation is to shift the tort law standard from the prescriptive “reasonable care” standard to the descriptive “customary care” standard.
-That deference to professional custom is necessary where bad outcomes are endemic to the practice, those bad outcomes are caused by inherent uncertainties and imprecisions in the art, and the widespread practice of the art is vital to society.
-Despite best efforts, doctors lose patients and lawyers lose trials.
-The reasonableness of those efforts cannot be judged fairly under an ordinary person standard, which allows too many occasions to second-guess the practitioner’s performance.
+This Article agrees that software developers should be held to a professional standard of care, but not because it sets higher or lower standards of care.
+Instead, this Article argues that the main function of the professional designation is to switch the tort duty from “reasonable care” to “customary care.”
+That switch is necessary where bad outcomes are endemic to the practice, those bad outcomes are caused by inherent uncertainties in the science of the profession, and the practice of the profession is socially vital even where outcomes are expected to be bad.

-Keywords: software safety, software liability, professional malpractice, customary care, computer ethics, AI ethics, tort
+Keywords: cyberlaw, software safety, software liability, professional malpractice, customary care, computer ethics, AI ethics, tort

 Suggested Citation: Suggested Citation